 Anyway, I came across a phenomenon: dozens of American Carrion Beetles congregating on a tree afflicted with “alcohol flux.”

 |American Carrion Beetles congregating on alcohol flux|

 So.
 Bacteria and yeasts can get into wounds in trees and start fermenting the sap.
 Fermentation produces gases which creates pressure which forces the juice out through the wound (called “fluxing”).
 Depending on which microorganisms and what location inside the tree, this causes a couple different kinds of flux diseases (some are called “bacterial wetwood”).
-Since this one smelled very strongly of fresh beer, I’m going with “alcohol flux.”
-One publication said, “The exudate has a pleasant alcoholic or fermentative odor,” and it did.
-They used to try all kinds of things to cure this stuff--flooding it with bleach solutions, drilling holes and inserting drain tubes, etc. Apparently that just prolonged it or made it worse.
+This smelled very strongly of fresh beer, so I’m going with “alcohol flux.”
+One publication said, “The exudate has a pleasant alcoholic or fermentative odor,” and it really did.
+They used to try all kinds of things to cure this stuff—flooding it with bleach solutions, drilling holes and inserting drain tubes, etc. Apparently that just prolonged it or made it worse.
 Now they recommend just leaving it alone, as it isn't really implicated in tree decline.